 Insofar as the formalities for registration of a Parenting Plan are concerned, Section 34 provides that the Plan must be in writing, that it may be registered with either the Family Advocate’s Office or the Court at the instance of the parties, that the formalities set out in Regulation 9 to the Children’s Act must be complied with in that Form 8 to the Regulations must be completed and signed by all the parties with this form accompanying the Parenting Plan at the time of application for registration of the Parenting Plan, alternatively at the time of application for the Parenting Plan to be made an Order of Court.

-Notably, Regulation 10 of the Children’s Act provides that where co-holders of parental responsibilities and rights are experiencing difficulties in the exercise of their responsibilities and rights, not only must they utilise the services of either a Family Advocate, Social Worker, Psychologist or suitably qualified Mediator but that such professional must sign the necessary Statement confirming that :
+Notably, Regulation 10 of the Children’s Act provides that where co-holders of parental responsibilities and rights are experiencing difficulties in the exercise of their responsibilities and rights, not only must they utilize the services of either a Family Advocate, Social Worker, Psychologist, or suitably qualified Mediator but that such professional must sign the necessary Statement confirming that :

 - The Parenting Plan was prepared by them